xinyi-hou/xinyi-hou.github.io/_pages/about.md

 # 🌷 News

+- [16 May 2024] Our paper titled "GPT Store Mining and Analysis" is available on [arXiv](https://arxiv.org/abs/2405.10210).
 - [19 Apr 2024] Our paper titled "LLM App Store Analysis: A Vision and Roadmap" is available on [arXiv](https://arxiv.org/abs/2404.12737).
+- [19 Apr 2024] Our paper titled "Large Language Model Supply Chain: A Research Agenda" is available on [arXiv](https://arxiv.org/abs/2404.12736).
 - [21 Aug 2023] Our paper titled "Large Language Models for Software Engineering: A Systematic Literature Review" is available on [arXiv](https://arxiv.org/abs/2308.10620).
 - [28 Jun 2023] I receive my B.Eng. degree at Northeastern University.
 - [28 Sep 2022] I become a member of SECURITY PRIDE Research Group.